Kingswood School: Eco-schools

 The School has implemented a number of projects to promote the importance of the environment and reduce waste at the school.
 The School is currently in the process of planting of many new trees and are planning a new energy system using solar and wind power.
 Kingswood was one of the first schools in the area to adopt the Eco-schools project and be awarded its Green Flag.
 It has since begun outreach work with other local schools, including Batheaston Junior School.
 The school was awarded its third Green Flag in 2010.

 Kingswood-Oxford School

 George Nicholson, an alumnus of Kingswood School, Bath, established a school for boys of the same name in West Hartford, Connecticut in 1916.
-This new institution inherited some of the traditions of its counterpart in Bath, including the School's crest, motto, colors and distinctive symbol, the Wyvern.
+This new institution inherited some of the traditions of its counterpart in Bath, including the School's crest, motto, colours and distinctive symbol, the Wyvern.
 In 1969 the school merged with the Oxford School for girls into the new Kingswood-Oxford School.

+Kingswood College, Kandy

+Kingswood College in Kandy, Sri Lanka, established in 1891 by Sir Louis Edmund Blaze, also draws inspiration from Kingswood School in Bath, embracing the Methodist tradition and fostering a long-standing legacy of faith, discipline, and education.